Born in Kersey, Suffolk 1938

 He started painting again in 1974, developing a pointillist technique that is not dependent on Post-Impressionist colour theories, and concentrating entirely on work of a personal scale.

 Early work tends to be concerned with tone and colour and frequently employs many layers of paint.
 Subsequently his work has developed much more interest in luminosity and opacity and there is seldom more than one layer of paint on the canvas.
 No preliminary drawing is done on the canvas and there is no underpainting.

 Paintings have taken anything up to thirteen years to complete, depending on the light, seasons and interruptions.
 All are worked on from the subject, in the correct light and, in the case of landscapes, at the same season and the same time of day.
-William Wilkins lives and works in Wales, but for the past nineteen years he has also worked in Venice where, apart from the intrinsic appeal, the challenge of working between the Scylla (the great models of Turner and Monet) and Charybdis (the millions of banal representations) has been stimulating.
+William Wilkins lives and works in Wales, but for the past thirty years he has also worked in Venice where, apart from the intrinsic appeal, the challenge of working between the Scylla (the great models of Turner and Monet) and Charybdis (the millions of banal representations) has been stimulating.

 His other interests include most forms of contemporary art together with architecture and landscape, both contemporary and historic.

 University College of Wales, Aberystwyth 1970